 2. Intelligence is about knowing

-In the modern world, intelligence is often thought of as fact- and problem-based; the more facts we know the more problems we can solve.
+Today, intelligence is often thought of as fact- and problem-based; the more facts we know the more problems we can solve.
 The way we think about intelligence is linked to our assumptions about human society; as we evolve, we become better at mastering our environment to make our existence more comfortable.

-In a recent visit to San Francisco, Arkan elaborated on the concept of Andean indigenous intelligence, or Yuyaykuy, which means "remember, be intelligent."
+In a recent visit to San Francisco, Arkan elaborated on the concept of Andean Indigenous intelligence, or Yuyaykuy, which means "remember, be intelligent."
 To be intelligent is to remember, but remembering isn’t simply recalling past lessons in a linear fashion, or even explicitly remembering wise words of your ancestors.
 It means to remember to listen, to be observant, to be humble, to leave space for energetic messages from the Earth to come into our lives.
 When we observe, we remember ourselves, as Arkan explains in the very first line of his book:

 "The ancient people of the Andes observed Nature at the deepest level in order to follow its guidance and become aware of that which has the most impact on the quality of human life."

 Intelligence has become demonstrative in our society; we constantly feel the need to show it off, to speak up, to be visible.
 What if we thought of intelligence as our capacity to let our actions be guided by beings and forces outside of ourselves?
 To truly listen.
 And to remember that intellectual progress doesn’t always mean moving forward and finding new replacements for what we think of as old.
-The most fundamental remembrance we can practice, according to Arkan, is “that everything is connected and that we can only be really well when all life is well” (81).
+The most fundamental remembrance we can practice, according to Arkan, is “that everything is connected and that we can only be really well when all life is well."